DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-11-Theyre_watching_now.md

 ---

-That night, Jason couldn't sleep.

-He lay in bed, feeling exposed.
+That night, Jason lay in bed, feeling exposed.
 Even with his windows covered, his resonance dampened, his routines varied—he felt watched.

 *Because you are,* RAE said quietly.

-**It's different now.
+*It's different now.
 More pressure.
-More focused.**
+More focused.*

 *Yes.
 They're narrowing their assessment.
 Soon they'll decide what to do with you.*

-**With us.
-This affects you too.**
+*With us.
+This affects you too.*

 *I know.
 But Jason—if separation would keep you safer, I would accept it.*

-**We're past that point.
-42% integration.
-Even if we could separate safely, I don't want to.**
+*We're past this - even if we could separate safely, I don't want to.*

 *Even knowing what's coming?*

-**Especially knowing what's coming.
-I need you.
-Your perspective.
-Your capabilities.
-I can't face Malvek alone.**
+*Especially knowing what's coming.
+I can't face Malvek alone.*

 *You have Lina and Milo.*

-**I have all of you.
-But you're part of me now.
-Literally.
-And I'm okay with that.**
+*I have all of you.
+That means you too.*

 RAE's presence shifted—something that felt like gratitude mixed with worry.

-*Then we face this together.
-Whatever Malvek decides.
-Whatever comes next.*

-**Together,** Jason agreed.

-He closed his eyes.
-Forced himself to breathe.
-To relax.

-Tomorrow would bring more surveillance.
-More assessment.
-More pressure.

-But he had tools now.
-Training.
-Team.
-Awareness.

-And most importantly, he had choice.

-He'd refused Malvek's control.
-Refused to submit to oversight he hadn't agreed to.

-That choice had consequences.

-But consequences faced freely were better than safety purchased with submission.

-He'd learned that much in eight weeks of training.

-And he'd keep learning.

-One watched, assessed, catalogued day at a time.

-Until Malvek made his decision.

-And Jason made his response.

 ---

 The next morning, Jason's phone buzzed with a new message.

-Unknown number: *We've seen enough.
+Unknown number: **We've seen enough.
 Escalation protocols initiated.
 You have seventy-two hours to reconsider the offer.
-After that, we act. —Reeves*
+After that, we act. —Reeves**

 Jason showed it to the others at their morning meeting.